-You can pay either by VISA, Master Card, Switch, Maestro, Solo, JCB or Visa Electron.
-All payment card transactions are processed securely by World Pay.
-We are unable to accept cheques, cash, or postal orders via the website.
-It is important that you provide the cardholder’s name exactly as it is shown on the card and address exactly as it appears on the card statement.
-No responsibility can be taken by Technical Outdoor Solutions for incorrect or incomplete details submitted via the website.
+You can pay either by BACS Transfer or by cheque.
+It is important that you provide the correct address for invoicing as well as a contact name, number and email address.
+No responsibility can be taken by Technical Outdoor Solutions for incorrect or incomplete details submitted via email or the contact us page on the website.
 Orders without this information will not be successfully processed.
-Card fraud is illegal and perpetrators will be prosecuted in all cases.
-We will take payment in GB Pounds Stirling (GBP) and your payment card will be charged accordingly.
+We will take payment in GB Pounds Stirling (GBP).
 If you contact us to place a special overseas order, payment will be calculated, based on the exchange rate at the time the payment is taken.

 If any item you have chosen is unavailable we will contact you by e-mail in the first instance.
 Out of stock goods marked ‘To Follow’ on your delivery note will be forwarded automatically- you don’t need to contact us again.